Ron Green, S2C Inc. 9/19/2014 01:05 PM EDT

 It's easy to see why this is the case.
 A robust off-the-shelf product provides guaranteed timing parameters, can be reused for multiple designs, and comes with dedicated technical support.
 The time spent on building a prototype from scratch is eliminated along with associated nonrecurring engineering (NRE) costs, which translates to realizing a working prototype faster with lower overall costs.

 Selecting an FPGA-based prototyping system Ready-made prototyping solutions have become markedly more powerful in recent years, providing stable design environments and greater control through software and peripherals.
 There are a number of key parameters to consider if you're looking for an FPGA-based prototyping solution.
+You may also be interested in vu440, vu13p, vu19p board, vu9p FPGA, etc. and get more information.

 Capacity: Without enough gate-level capacity to accommodate your design, you can't build a prototype.
 Most systems need memory, too, so having sufficient memory available is critical.